An intersectional framework for counterfactual fairness in risk prediction: Identification

-However, we note that the doubly robust estimator \cite{mishlerFairnessRiskAssessment2021a} propose for the positive counterfactual error rate can exceed the bounds $[0,1]$, which are natural constraints that the estimate of an error rate would ideally respect.
-Thus rather than using existing estimators, we derive new weighted estimators that are constrained within $[0,1]$ for both the positive and negative counterfactual error rates.
-Proposition \ref{prop:identification} shows our general result for identification of quantities with functions of the predictor $S$ and counterfactual outcome $Y^0$.
-A proof of Proposition \ref{prop:identification} is provided in the Supplementary Material.
+However, the doubly robust estimator \cite{mishlerFairnessRiskAssessment2021a} propose for the positive counterfactual error rate can exceed the bounds $[0,1]$, constraints an error rate estimate would ideally respect.
+We present a slightly different identification result that leads to an estimator which respects these bounds; our result follows the derivation in \cite{mishlerFairnessRiskAssessment2021a} for $cFNR(S,\pmb{a})$ but differs for $cFPR(S,\pmb{a})$.
+Proposition \ref{prop:identification} shows the general result for a prediction $S$ and counterfactual outcome $Y^0$.
+A proof of Proposition \ref{prop:identification}, including our assumptions using the protected characteristic vector notation, is given in the Supplementary Material.